 Types of Cases That Meet Military Diversion Eligibility Requirements

-Military diversion is only made available for veterans and service members who have been accused of misdemeanor offenses under California law, or felony offenses that are wobblers and can be reduced to a misdemeanor charge.
+Military diversion is only made available for veterans and service members accused of misdemeanor offenses under California law or felony offenses that are wobblers and can be reduced to a misdemeanor charge.
 Examples of misdemeanor charges that can be resolved through military diversion include:

 Certain crimes may be prosecuted as either felonies or misdemeanors in California, depending on the circumstances of the case.
 Consequently, our firm may need to argue down the charges against you before you can qualify for military diversion if the offense that you’ve been charged with is a “wobbler.”